greg-raven/Uncommon-Sense/_posts/2013-04-30-economic-control-people-control.md

 tag: 'Ronald Reagan'
 ---

-A government can’t control the economy without controlling people.
+A government can't control the economy without controlling people.
 And they know when a government sets out to do that, it must use force and coercion to achieve its purpose.
 They also knew, those Founding Fathers, that outside of its legitimate functions, government does nothing as well or as economically as the private sector of the economy.